tesseract-robotics/tesseract_docs/_source/core/packages/tesseract_geometry_doc.rst

    ..
 Note::

-      It is benificial to prune the octree prior to creating the tesseract octree shap to simplify
+      It is beneficial to prune the octree prior to creating the tesseract octree shape to simplify

    Octree support multiple shape types to represent a cell in the octree.